Konidela–Allu family: Family members

 Chiranjeevi is an Indian actor, film producer and former politician who works predominantly in Telugu cinema.
 He is regarded as one of the most successful and influential actors in the history of Indian cinema.
 He is married to Surekha.
 The couple has three children: two daughters, Sushmitha and Sreeja, and a son, Ram Charan.
 Ram Charan is one of the highest paid actors of Indian cinema.
-He is married to Upasana Kamineni, grand-daughter of businessman Prathap C. Reddy and the couple has one daughter named Klin Kaara Konidela.
-Sushmitha is married to L. V. Vishnu Prasad and they are the parents of two children.
+He is married to Upasana Kamineni, grand-daughter of businessman Prathap C. Reddy and the couple has three children.
+Sushmitha is married to L. V. Vishnu Prasad and they are the parents of two daughters.
 Sreeja has been married twice ― first, to Sirish Bharadwaj, and then to actor Kalyaan Dhev ― and has two daughters: one with Sirish, and one with Kalyaan.

 Chiranjeevi has two younger brothers, Nagendra Babu, and actor-politician Pawan Kalyan.
 Nagendra Babu's children are Varun Tej and Niharika, both of whom are actors.
 Varun Tej is married to actress Lavanya Tripathi.
-Kalyan has four children ― Akira Nandan and Adya with Renu Desai― and Polena Anjana Pawanovna and Mark Shankar Pawanovich with Anna Lezhneva.
+Kalyan has four children ― Akira Nandan and Adya with Renu Desai― and Polena Anjana Pawanova and Mark Shankar Pawanovich with Anna Lezhneva.